iqbal-lab-org/QCovid/README.md

 This function will crawl through the downloaded project directory and populate the PairedRead and SingleRead tables.

+### Import sample assemblies

+For the assembly QC, import fasta file:

+`qcovid.py sqlite:///my_db.sqlite load --assemblies Downloads/fastas PRJNAxxxxxx`

+QCovid will infer the sample name from the fasta file name.

+A fasta including all assemblies for a sample can be dumped:

+`qcovid.py sqlite:///my_db.sqlite fasta ERRxxxxxx`

 ### Running pipelines

 `qcovid.py sqlite:///my_db.sqlite run` will invoke the pipeline for samples which have fastq files but no analysis output.